folaAj/AdventureWorks/README.md

 # AdventureWorks
 This project was to perform analysis for Adventure Works Bikes customer data.

-It was posed during Microsft's Principles of Machine Learning Certification and I thought it was interesting.
+It was posed during Microsoft's Principles of Machine Learning Certification and I thought it was interesting.

 From the available data provided - Cutomer Information, Customer Spending and Customer Bike Buyer data.
 We needed to provide two things:
 1. We need to predict if a customer will buy a bike or not given the above information.